Coronavirus COVID-19 Updates: uc.edu/publichealth

 Examples of environmentally relevant toxicants include industrial chemicals or manufacturing byproducts, metals, pesticides, herbicides, air pollutants, other inhaled toxicants, particulates or fibers, and fungal/bacterial or biologically derived toxins.
 Agents considered non-responsive include, but are not limited to: alcohol, drugs of abuse, pharmaceuticals, chemotherapeutic agents, radiation which is not a result of an ambient environmental exposure, and infectious or parasitic agents, except when agents are disease co-factors to an environmental toxicant exposure to produce the biological effect...
 However, it is appropriate to include these factors as part of research to define the effects of the exposome, and these factors may be a part of applications focused on the totality of a person’s environmental exposure. [our emphasis added]

 Note that, while environmental tobacco smoke (secondhand smoke) is considered a fundable topic, (direct) smoking is not.

-Please contact ITS Core director Ying Xia, Ph.D. if you have any questions about the shared equipment program and\or ITS matching funds policy
+Please contact ITS Core Director Ying Xia, Ph.D. if you have any questions about the shared equipment program and ITS matching funds policy

-All requests that include use of human subjects or human specimens must include a consultation with the CEG Integrative Health Sciences Core by using the Research Central portal of the Center for Clinical and Translational Science and Training: https://cctst.uc.edu.
+All requests that include the use of human subjects or human specimens must include a consultation with the CEG Translational Research Support Core by using the Research Central portal of the Center for Clinical and Translational Science and Training.
 When queried regarding project information, note project affiliation (if applicable) and indicate the Center for Environmental Genetics.